-The Transportation Outreach Planner is a regional, web-based tool located at http://mpotransportationoutreachplanner.org that enables staff to review the social, economic, and geographic characteristics of an area before Pl outreach is initiated.
-This tool enables the identification of attitudes and issues facing a community, facilitating Pl efforts to conduct more effective outreach and accomplish stated Title VI goals.
+The Transportation Outreach Planner is a regional, web-based tool located at http://mpotransportationoutreachplanner.org that enables staff to review the social, economic, and geographic characteristics of an area before PI outreach is initiated.
+This tool enables the identification of attitudes and issues facing a community, facilitating PI efforts to conduct more effective outreach and accomplish stated Title VI goals.
 The program is currently composed of three (3) segments: customized demographic reports, Community Background Reports (CBR), and a listing of public involvement strategies.

 The customized demographic reports section is important to developing the most effective public information campaign.
-Users can search for demographic data at the 2010 Census block group level, which are aggregated to the geographic boundaries they require.
+Users can search for demographic data at the latest available ACS data block group level, which are aggregated to the geographic boundaries they require.
 These data include poverty rates and income level, race and ethnicity, age distribution, housing tenure, education level, and percentage of disabled persons.
 Table 1 depicts primary and secondary GIS layers that have been determined necessary for the evaluation of sociocultural effects by the FDOT.
 This helps to accomplish the sociocultural effects evaluations within the Efficient Transportation Decision Making (ETDM) Process Report that has been reviewed and utilized in the creation of the program.

-TABLE I

-PRIMARY AND SECONDARY GIS LAYERS FOR SOCIOCULTURAL EFFECTS
+TABLE 1 PRIMARY AND SECONDARY GIS LAYERS FOR SOCIOCULTURAL EFFECTS

-PRIMARY LAYERS SECONDARY LAYERS $\succ$ Total Population $\succ$ Places of worship $\succ$ Total, percent, and density of African $\succ$ Schools Americans $\succ$ Medical/Health Facilities (Hospitals) $\succ$ Total, percent, and density of $\succ$ Fire Departments Hispanics $\succ$ Intermodal Facilities $\succ$ Total, percent, and density of Asians $\succ$ Cultural Centers $\succ$ Total, percent, and density of Native $\succ$ Police Departments Americans $\succ$ Community Centers $\succ$ Total, percent, and density of all other $\succ$ Social Service Facilities minorities $\succ$ Civic Centers $\succ$ Population aged 65 or older $\succ$ Government Buildings $\succ$ Population with income-to-poverty ratio $\succ$ Cemeteries under 125% of poverty status $\succ$ Community boundaries $\succ$ Total, percent, and density of $\succ$ Future Land Use Map population that do not speak English $\succ$ Emergency Response Service Zones $\succ$ Total, percent, and density of $\succ$ Historic Structures population with disabilities $\succ$ Parks $\succ$ Age distribution $\succ$ Transit Routes/ Service Areas $\succ$ Household size $\succ$ Transportation Disadvantaged Service Plan $\succ$ Educational level of population aged Data Layers 25 or older $\succ$ Population and Employment Forecasts $\succ$ Vehicles per household $\succ$ Bridges $\succ$ Average household income $\succ$ Work Force Development Data $\succ$ ROW Lines $\succ$ Business Districts
+PRIMARY LAYERS SECONDARY LAYERS Total Population \triangleleft Places of Worship Total, percent, and density of African Americans \triangleright Schools \triangleright Total, percent, and density of Hispanics \triangleright Medical/Health Facilities (Hospitals) \triangleright Total, percent, and density of Asians \triangleright Fire/Police Departments \triangleright Total, percent, and density of Native Americans \triangleright Intermodal Facilities Total, percent, and density of all other minorities \triangleright Cultural Centers/Community Centers Population aged 65 or older \triangleright Social Service Facilities Population with income-to-poverty ratio under 125% \triangleright Civic Centers/Government Buildings of poverty status \triangleright Cemeteries Total, percent, and density of population that do not \triangleright Community Boundaries speak English \triangleright Future Land Use Map Total, percent, and density of population with \triangleright Emergency Response Service Zones disabilities \triangleright Historic Structures/Parks Age distribution \triangleright Transit Routes/Service Areas Household size \triangleright Transportation Disadvantaged Service Plan Data Educational level of population aged 25 or older > Population and Employment Forecasts Vehicles per household > Bridges/ROW Lines Average household income > Work Force Development Data Business Districts